 How to deal with transference and counter-transference

 Your antennae should be buzzing when you sense someone has you on a pedestal or sings your praises so highly you feel embarrassed.
 Once you suspect that someone’s reaction may be a transference of feelings from their past, ask questions or make statements like “I sense you would like me to take care of you” or “I feel like you expect me to be perfect.”
 Bringing your feelings out in the open can help dissipate the emotional reaction in the other person.

 Counter-transference usually takes the form of criticism.
 If you catch yourself saying or thinking certain critical phrases, they may be red flags that point to unresolved hurts in your own life.
 Watch out for phrases such as:

 If only he could be less critical.

 Why does this person treat me like a little kid?

 If you suspect counter-transference may be an issue for you, talk to a trusted mentor, friend, or counsellor to help you take ownership of these feelings and find the root causes.
 Jesus wants to heal us, but He rarely does so until we understand what He wants to heal.

-Michele Langmead was a counsellor with the Clergy Care Network at Focus on the Family Canada at the time of publication.
+Michele Langmead was a Clergy Care counsellor at Focus on the Family Canada at the time of publication.